 Once you've purchased your crown ticket from Statue Cruises, here are some things that might be helpful as you plan your visit:

 - Pick up your tickets at the Will Call window; you must show your photo ID and credit card used to purchase the tickets.

 - All crown ticket holders must show photo ID and ticket prior to entering the Statue, and the name on the ID must match the name on the ticket.

 - Only the following items are allowed inside the Statue of Liberty: one camera per person (no camera bags); your ticket; and any necessary medication.
 All other items must be secured in a locker.
-Lockers are available for $2/hour, cash only.
+Lockers are available for a small fee, cash only.

 - The only restrooms are in the lobby, 393 steps from the crown.

-Monument Access includes admission to the Fort Wood section of the pedestal of the Statue of Liberty, as well as your ferry trip to and from the Islands and admission to the Ellis Island Immigration Museum.
-There are 3180 Monument Access tickets available each day, and there a few ways you can get one.
+Pedestal tickets include admission to the Fort Wood section of the pedestal of the Statue of Liberty, as well as your ferry trip to and from the Islands and admission to the Statue of Liberty Museum and the Ellis Island Immigration Museum.

-Keep in mind that the Statue Cruises ticket in the New York CityPASS booklet is a shared option ticket with Circle Line Cruises.
-If you have a CityPASS but you wish to purchase either a crown or monument ticket directly from Statue Cruises, you can still use the option ticket for a cruise with Circle Line Cruises, so you'll get the full value from your CityPASS.
-Don't forget to explore the other NYC attractions included within the New York CityPASS booklets!
+Keep in mind that the Statue Cruises ticket included with New York CityPASS® tickets is a shared option ticket with Circle Line Cruises.
+If you have CityPASS® tickets but you wish to purchase either a crown or pedestal ticket directly from Statue Cruises, you can still use your option ticket for a cruise with Circle Line Cruises, so you'll get the full value from your CityPASS® tickets.